Do you need help in understanding the new lease accounting standard? This article provides you with a basic understanding of the new guidance.

 Under existing lease accounting rules, bright-line criteria are used to make the capitalization decision, for example, lease terms of 75% or more of the economic life or lease payments of 90% or more of the fair market value.

 But the bright-line criteria is being replaced with a question: Is it a contract?
 If the lease is a contract, it goes on the balance sheet.
+(I am speaking generally here.
+There are other requirements such as the lessee must control the asset and reap the benefits of the arrangement.)
 If it is not a contract, it does not go on the balance sheet.

 Result: Most operating leases will now be recorded on the balance sheet at the inception of the lease.